splineops/splineops/docs/user-guide/03_rotate.rst

 Overview
 --------

 The `rotate` function in the `splineops` library enables rotation of 2D or 3D data arrays around a specified axis and center using spline interpolation.
-This function is widely used in image processing, computer graphics, and scientific computing.
+This function is widely used in image processing, computer graphics, and scientific computing [1]_.

 This module supports: